Justin II: Foreign policy

 He discontinued Justinian's practice of buying off potential enemies.
 Immediately after his accession, Justin halted the payment of subsidies to the Avars, ending a truce that had existed since 558.
 This move upset the delicate balance of power in the Pannonian Basin, since the Avar elites were forced to seek new sources of wealth to maintain their position and client networks.
 At first, this was agreeable for the Romans, since the Avars decided to raid the Franks instead of going into the Roman territory.
 But after the Avars and the neighbouring tribe of the Lombards had combined to destroy the Gepids, from whom Justin had obtained the Danube fortress of Sirmium and the Gepid treasury, Avar pressure caused the Lombards to migrate West, and in 568 they invaded Italy under their king Alboin.
-They quickly overran the Po Valley, and within a few years acquired a vast share of the Italian peninsula.
+They quickly overran the Po Valley, and within a few years acquired a vast share of the Italian Peninsula.
 The Avars themselves crossed the Danube in 573 or 574, when the Empire's attention was distracted by troubles on the Persian frontier.
 They were only placated by the payment of a subsidy of 80,000 solidi by Justin's successor Tiberius.

 The North and East frontiers were the main focus of Justin's attention.
 Justin began to cement an alliance with the Turks, the new Central Asian power that threatened both the Avars and Persia from the mid 6th century.
 In line with his policies against subsidies, he rejected Arab demands of payments.
 In 572 his refusal to pay tribute to the Persians in combination with overtures to the Turks led to a war with the Sassanid Empire.
 After two disastrous campaigns, in which the Persians under Khosrow I overran Syria and captured the strategically important fortress of Dara, Justin became inflicted with a severe mental illness.
 During his incapacitation, his wife Sophia reversed his tributary policy by attaining a one-year truce from Persia with a payment of 45,000 gold coins.
 This was followed by a three-year truce when Tiberius reached an agreement to pay 30,000 coins annually.
-Further negotiations had the Romans recognizing Persian dominance of Eastern Armenia and Iberia, though the wars continued in Armenia.
+Further negotiations had the Romans recognising Persian dominance of Eastern Armenia and Iberia, though the wars continued in Armenia.